ExLeonem/garnet/frontend/README.md

 - [Leaflet](https://leafletjs.com)
 - [Superagent](https://www.npmjs.com/package/superagent)

+## Development

+To develop the frontend, containers for the routing engine as well as api-backend need to run.

 ## Project Structure

 All relevant source code is directed in the src directory (`./src`).
 Consider the following structure to understand the directories.